 Traffic laws relevant to motor vehicles apply to bicycles as well.
 This includes stopping at stop signs and red lights, turning from appropriate lanes, riding in the same direction as motorized traffic and displaying registration.

-Bicycles must be registered with either the Carbondale Police Department or the SIUC Department of Public Safety.
+Although bicycles are not required to be registered with the Carbondale Police Department, we highly encourage you to do so.
 This places a complete description of your bicycle on file, along with its serial number, should your bicycle ever be stolen.
 Returning a recovered bicycle to its owner is greatly facilitated if this information is readily available.

-To register your bicycle with the City, you must bring your bike to the Carbondale Police Department.
+To register your bicycle with the City, you can either complete the online form here or you can bring your bike to the Carbondale Police Department.
 There, you will provide owner and bicycle information on a bicycle registration form and your bicycle will be checked to ensure that it is properly equipped (reflectors, functioning brakes, etc.).
-Upon payment of the $2 fee, a decal will be placed on your bicycle frame.

 Some required bicycle equipment includes side, front, and rear reflectors.
 Bicycles ridden during nighttime hours should be equipped with a white light in the front.